Frequently Asked Questions

 WHEN TO GO

-Really anytime from late January till even late April is excellent.
+Really anytime from late January till mid April is excellent.
 We choose from early February till late March since that is really the bulk of the season when most of the whales and calves are at the lagoon.

 WHALE WATCHING